-The course provides students with advanced knowledge related to organisational theory that helps the students in understanding and analysing organisations.
-This course examines what an organisation is and how it functions, why organisations exist, and what objectives they pursue.
-It also reviews issues related to the life cycle of organisations: how they grow and survive.
-The environment in which the organisation operates is another important topic.
-Additionally, the course includes theories and practical information about different organisational structures, organisational change, organisational culture and innovation within organisations.
+The course provides students with the advanced knowledge related to organizational theory that helps the student in understanding and analyzing organizations.
+This course examines what an organization is and how it functions, why organizations exist, and what objectives they pursue.
+It also review issues related to the life cycle of organizations: how do they grow and survive.
+The environment in which the organization operates is another important topic.
+Additionally, the course includes theories and practical information about different types of organizational structures, organizational change, organizational culture and innovation within organizations.
+(Prerequisite: BA 251)